Lovers (1991 film): Cast

 Victoria Abril, here in her ninth collaboration with Vicente Aranda, was thought of from the beginning for the role of Trini, the virginal maid, while Concha Velasco was offered the role of Luisa.
 When Velasco declined, Aranda deemed Victoria was mature enough to play Luisa and proposed her to switch roles and take that of the widow.
 She was reluctant, saying that she saw herself more as Trini, the sacrificial maid rather than the wicked widow.
 Abril was pregnant; by the time she gave birth, she was ready to start the film, had had a change of heart and agreed to be Luisa.

-The role of Trini fell on Maribel Verdú, a young actress who had made her film debut with Aranda in El Crimen del Capitán Sánchez (Captain Sánchez's Crime) in 1984, as the younger sister of Victoria Abril's character, and who was the leading actress of that film.
+The role of Trini fell on Maribel Verdú, a young actress who had made her film debut with Aranda in Captain Sánchez's Crime in 1984, as the younger sister of Victoria Abril's character, and who was the leading actress of that film.
 Maribel Verdú, whose artistic culmination maybe is Ricardo Franco's La Buena Estrella (1997), is better known internationally for her roles in Alfonso Cuarón’s Y tu mamá también (2000) and in Guillermo del Toro's Pan's Labyrinth (2006).

 At first, Aranda thought about Antonio Banderas as Paco, but the actor had already undertaken work on Arne Glimcher's The Mambo Kings (1992), and the role was assigned to Jorge Sanz, who would later become best known to English-speaking audiences playing the role of the young soldier who falls in love with four sisters in Belle Époque (1993), which won the Oscar for Best Foreign Language Film.
 Sanz had won a Goya Award as Best Actor for Aranda's Si Te Dicen que Caí, which also starred Abril.
 The three lead actors of Amantes had acted together before in another love triangle, in Aranda's previous project, Los Jinetes del Alba.